Robert FitzRoy: HMS Beagles second voyage

 FitzRoy and Darwin got on well together, but there were inevitable strains during the five-year survey voyage.
 The captain had a violent temper, his outbursts had gained him the nickname "Hot Coffee", which resulted in quarrels sometimes "bordering on insanity", as Darwin later recalled.
 On a memorable occasion in March 1832 at Bahia, Brazil, Darwin was horrified at tales of the treatment of slaves.
 FitzRoy, while not endorsing brutality, recounted how an estancia owner once asked his slaves if they wished to be free and was told they did not.
 Darwin asked FitzRoy if he thought slaves could answer such a question honestly when it was posed by their master, at which the captain lost his temper and, before storming out, told Darwin that if he doubted his word they could no longer live together; effectively he banished Darwin from his table.
 Before nightfall FitzRoy's temper cooled and he sent an apology, with the request that Darwin "continue to live with him."
 They avoided the subject of slavery from that time on.
 None of their quarrels were over religious or doctrinal issues; such disagreements came after the voyage.

 At the island of "Buttons Land" in Tierra del Fuego they set up a mission post, but when they returned nine days later, the possessions had been looted.
 Matthews gave up, rejoining the ship.
 He left the three "westernised" Fuegians to continue the missionary work.

 While in the Falkland Islands, FitzRoy bought a schooner out of his own funds to assist with the surveying tasks he had been asked to complete.
 He had it refitted and renamed Adventure, hoping that the cost would be reimbursed by the Admiralty.
 They returned to the mission post but found only Jemmy Button.
 He had returned to native ways and refused the offer to go with them back to England.

-At Valparaiso in 1834, while Darwin was away from the ship exploring the Andes, the Admiralty reprimanded FitzRoy for buying the Adventure.
+At Valparaíso in 1834, while Darwin was away from the ship exploring the Andes, the Admiralty reprimanded FitzRoy for buying the Adventure.
 He took the criticism badly, selling the schooner and announcing they would go back to recheck his survey, then resigning his command with doubts about his sanity.
 The ship's officers persuaded him to withdraw his resignation and continue as planned once Darwin returned to the ship.
-FitzRoy continued his voyage, sailing on to the Galapagos, Tahiti, New Zealand, Australia and South Africa.
+FitzRoy continued his voyage, sailing on to the Galápagos Islands, Tahiti, New Zealand, Australia and South Africa.
 He detoured to Bahia in Brazil on the return voyage so that he could carry out an additional check, to ensure the accuracy of his longitude measurements before returning to England.